 A voice for representation and accountability.

-Amira Elghawaby is a journalist and human rights advocate.
-In January 2023, she was appointed as Canada’s Special Representative on Combatting Islamophobia.
+Amira Elghawaby, journalist and human rights advocate, served as Canada’s first ever Special Representative on Combatting Islamophobia between 2023 to 2026.

-Ms. Elghawaby has had an extensive career supporting initiatives to counter hate and to promote inclusion, including as a past founding board member of the Canadian Anti-Hate Network and past board member at the Silk Road Institute.
-She has served two terms as a Commissioner on the Public Policy Forum’s Canadian Commission on Democratic Expression.
-She currently sits on the National Security Transparency Advisory Group, an independent, arms-length committee that advises the Deputy Minister of Public Safety Canada.
+Ms. Elghawaby is a founding board member of the Canadian Anti-Hate Network and has served two terms as a Commissioner on the Public Policy Forum’s Canadian Commission on Democratic Expression.
+She currently sits on the National Security Transparency Advisory Group.

 QUOTABLES